 As we said before it’s crucial to understand the key differences between Facebook and TikTok ads.
-Let’s begin with exploring formats and ad targeting and help you decide which one is the best fit for your business.
+Let’s begin with exploring formats and ad targeting comparison.

 When it comes to ad formats, both Facebook and TikTok offer a wide range of options to choose from.

 Facebook offers a variety of ad formats such as photo ads, video ads, carousel ads, slideshow ads, and collection ads.
 These ad formats are designed to fit different business objectives and target different audiences.

 For example, photo ads shine when it comes to product showcases.
 On the other hand, video ads excel at storytelling.

 Carousel ads are your go-to for featuring multiple products in a single ad, while slideshow ads effortlessly craft brief, engaging videos.

 Lastly, collection ads offer a seamless shopping experience by presenting a cohesive group of products.

 TikTok also offers a variety of ad formats such as Native ads, Branded content, and TopView ads.
 To make your ad more engaging, you can use a video editor to add effects and text overlays.